grumpygk/cardatron/README.md

     start.cmd - Runs the local web server.
 Executes the command 'java -classpath ".;.\lib\*" EmbeddedJettyFileServer'

+    makekeywords.cmd {path} - Create keywords file for the directory passed in as 1st paramater. java MakeKeywordFile {path}

 ## Other code used (not my code)
 To provide a way to run the application without deploying it to a web server this project makes use of the Jetty Web Server, please refer to https://www.eclipse.org/jetty/ for additional information